 What was a general store like in the 19th Century?

 Certainly not anything approaching the modern grocery or department store.
 Most stores had at least one large display window, but inside they were still dark and gloomy -- and depending on their geographical location, probably damp and humid to boot.
 Most were crowded with shelving along every wall.
 The floors were also crammed with boxes, barrels, crates, and tables holding goods.

 The average store would have been considered none too clean from modern standards.
 The roads outside were unpaved and unwashed; the dirt tracked in by customers would have included animal waste (and possibly human if someone had emptied their chamber pot into one of the streets).
-The cast iron stove heating the store during cold weather produced soot which settled over much of the merchandise.
+The cast-iron stove heating the store during cold weather produced soot that settled over much of the merchandise.
 And it was not unheard of to discover rodents foraging about inside the store.